-We attended the star party at Yavapai Point.
+We attended the star party!
 We looked at Jupiter and Saturn through telescopes.
 I pointed out the Big Dipper and North Star for Michael.

-We saw hikers rehearsing at Bright Angel Trail for a descent the next morning.
-Michael said that when he comes again, he will go to the bottom.
+We saw hikers rehearsing for a descent at Bright Angel Trail.
+Michael said that when he comes back, he will go to the bottom.
 The Canyon is 277 miles long, and it took the Colorado River 10 million years to carve it.
 Rocks at the bottom are 2 billion years old.

 Back in Vegas, we checked into New York-New York.
 It is a miniature of the New York skyline.
-There are the Statue of Liberty and the Empire State Building.
-Plus the Bar at Times Square.
+There are the Statue of Liberty, the Empire State Building & the Bar at Times Square.

 I wore my straw hat to keep the sun off my head.
-I had the bag Charlotte gave me when I went to Sweden.
-Michael had his suitcase.
+I had the bag Charlotte bought me when I went to Sweden.
+Michael had a suitcase.
 We watched TV before going to sleep.

 Michael lounged by the pool while I went to the Atomic Testing Museum.
-We checked out the Palms because it had a Playboy club.
-We ate at the Outback, and I had "shrimp on the barbie."
+We ate at the Outback, and I had shrimp on the barbie.
 We went to Fremont Street downtown.

-Our last night in town, we saw Jubilee!
-I saved it for the finale!
+Our last night in Vegas, we saw Jubilee!
+I saved it for the finale.